Kendrick Bourne Player Prop Bets for NFL Week 11 | New England vs. Atlanta 11/18/2021

 Matchup vs. Atlanta

-- Against the Falcons, Bourne put up 11 receiving yards in only career matchup, 21.5 fewer than his over/under for Thursday's game.
+- Against the Falcons, Bourne totaled 11 receiving yards in single career matchup, 20.5 fewer than his over/under for Thursday's game.

 - Bourne did not have a touchdown catch in that contest against the Falcons.